sadanand-singh/Blog/content/post/linearRegression.md

 <!--TOC-->

-# Theory of Linear Regression
+# Classical approach to Linear Regression

 Linear Regression represents a linear relationship between the input variables ($X$) and single output variable($y$).
 When the input ($X$) is a